Ethical decision-making can be tough because ethics raise philosophical, political, and religious questions.

 Business situations that might necessitate pragmatic ethics include finance, advertising, and marketing.
 Additionally, relationships with government, regulators, competing interests, and the legal system often require Pragmatic Ethical decision making.

 An executive could have to obey a law which he finds immoral in order to do business in a certain region, for example.
 Or a manager could sign a union contract, with provisions she finds wrong in order to keep a factory operating and the company in business.

 However, Pragmatic Ethics are always dangerous because they are complex and uncertain.
 For example, does the good of keeping the business in operation outweigh the wrong of signing a contract a manager thinks is immoral?

-Under such circumstances, most people turn to religion or philosophy for guidance which can lead to conflict.
-For example, an atheist manager could make a decision that offends a Moslem workforce to keep the company operating.
+Under such circumstances, most people turn to religion or philosophy for guidance, which can lead to conflict.
+For example, an atheist manager could make a decision that offends a Muslim workforce to keep the company operating.

-Therefore, knowing the ethics, philosophies, and faiths of coworkers is critical even if you do not agree with them.
+Therefore, knowing the ethics, philosophies, and faiths of coworkers is critical even if you disagree with them.
 Knowing how or why somebody is making a decision can lead to understanding and compromise.

 An understanding of others’ beliefs can help you avoid making offensive or destructive decisions.
 Successful executives take the ethics of coworkers and customers into account in their own decision-making.

 Understanding what your ethics are and making those ethics clear to coworkers will make life easier.
 Knowing how ethics impacts business operations will lead to intelligent and effective decision-making.

 A good knowledge of ethics and its implications is the basis of all effective decision-making.
 If you do not understand ethics, you will never be an effective leader or decision-maker.